 WMUnet is the campus wired and wireless network.
 To gain access to WMUnet, the device must be registered with the user’s Bronco NetID and password credentials.

-Confidential information includes any individually identifiable information about WMU students, research participants, faculty, staff, alumni, donors, or others who do business with the university.
+Confidential information includes any individually identifiable information about WMU students, research participants, faculty, staff, alumni, donors, or others who do business with the University.
+See also data classification.

 Mobile devices are very popular because of their convenience and portability.
 The use of such devices, however, is accompanied by risks that must be recognized and addressed to protect both the physical devices and the information they contain.
 The most effective way to secure confidential data is not to store it on mobile devices.
 This can be accomplished by storing sensitive data only on secure central University servers and accessing it remotely using secure communication technologies.
 University business requirements may however, on occasion, justify storing confidential data on mobile devices.
 In these cases, users are required to assure that steps have been taken to keep the data secure.
 It is the responsibility of the user to recognize these risks and take the necessary steps to protect and secure their mobile device.